eliezio/log4j-test/README.md

 ![](./images/lo4j-tester-results.jpeg)

-In the console the application will output messages similar to:
+In the console, the application will output messages similar to:

 <pre style="background-color: #2B2B2B">
 <b>LOGBACK</b> 13:45:40.798 [main] INFO  main - Using SLF4J: ${jndi:ldap://log4j-tester.trendmicro.com:1389/892610a5-2807-4a24-be67-dc5750c388ce}